bsa-git/silex-mvc/README.md

 - Uses a database type SqlLite `app/Resources/db/app.db`.
 - Work with databases provided by Doctrine (DBAL, ORM).
 - Added services such as the Zend-Filter, Zend-Json and others. `app/library`.
-- Added services for working with arrays, strings, XML, HTTP `app/Services/My`.
+- Added services for working with arrays, strings, XML, HTTP, Markdown `app/Services/My`.
 - On the client side using the library: jQuery, Bootstrap3, RequireJS, Backbone `public/js/lib`.
-- Client-side services are used: Datepicker, FormValidation, MaskInput `public/js/app/services`.
+- Client-side services are used: Datepicker, FormValidation, MaskInput, Highlight `public/js/app/services`.
 - `ToDo` implemented application (for the local or server storage) to show the work of the framework Backbone `public/js/app/bb-todo`.

 ## Installing